SNAKE112000/satanx112000/README.md

 **Persistance**            - Can add itself to startup folder (RemovePersistance command will undo this)

+**Auto Update**            - The script checks for a newer version and updates if neccecary.

 **Options List**           - Once connected type "Options" to see a list of operations. ("ExtraInfo" will show more command info)

 **Pause Session**          - exits the current session and script waits for re-authrentication.